At the Project:

 - Tree Swallows are territorial but they usually defend only their nest cavity plus a

 relatively small area around it.
-Photo below from Tim van Nus of a Tree Swallow
+Photo below from Tim van Nus shows a Tree

 Some songbirds have much larger territories.
 Why are Tree Swallow